Rpirayesh/Stock/Readme.md

+StockLSTM.py
+This code esimate the stocks using LSTM

-# Stock Prediction Using LLaMA3 and Generative AI
+# Stock Prediction Using LLaMA3 and Generative AI for StockInference.py code

 This repository contains a Python script that leverages state-of-the-art models and APIs for predicting stock prices based on historical data and news articles.
 The script uses LLaMA3, a fine-tuned model, and other tools to generate forecasts for selected stocks.
+The
 ## Prerequisites

 Before running the script, ensure you have the following installed: